David Shelley: 1985: MCA

 Shelley moved to Los Angeles anticipating a deal and eventually signed with MCA in October 1985.
-For his major label debut, David Shelley worked with co-producers Gary Goetzman and Mike Picarillo, whose production credits included Smokey Robinson, Kim Carnes, The Staple Singers, La Toya Jackson and the Talking Heads concert film Stop Making Sense.
-Talking Heads member Jerry Harrison played keyboard on David's song "Battle of the Sexes".
+For his major label debut, Shelley worked with co-producers Gary Goetzman and Mike Picarillo.
+Talking Heads member Jerry Harrison played keyboard on Shelley's song "Battle of the Sexes".

-An album's worth of material was recorded, but upheaval at the label from MCA's involvement in the "indie" payola scandal of 1986 caused the record to be shelved and David dropped from the roster.
+An album's worth of material was recorded, but upheaval at the label from MCA's involvement in the "indie" payola scandal of 1986, caused the record to be shelved and Shelley was dropped from the roster.

 1988: And God Created Woman

 Shelley continued to seek a record deal, performing at rock clubs in Los Angeles with his band Ku De Tah (which included Colvin Fields from Ti'shan and The David Shelley Band) and various recording sessions, including singing on Richard Marx's hit debut album Richard Marx.

-When producer Goetzman got David's songs chosen for Roger Vadim's And God Created Woman, (remake-in-name-only of the director's 1956 classic with Brigitte Bardot), Shelley was cast to act as a rock band member in the movie, performing his own music, credited as "Dave Shelley".
+When producer Goetzman got Shelley's songs chosen for Roger Vadim's And God Created Woman, (remake-in-name-only of the director's 1956 film with Brigitte Bardot), Shelley was cast to act as a rock band member in the movie, performing his own music, credited as "Dave Shelley".

 1988: Cher, Heart of Stone

-David's appearance in And God Created Woman caught the eye of casting directors and he was hired to portray a guitar player in the video for "You Wouldn't Know Love" from Cher's Heart of Stone album.
+Shelley's appearance in And God Created Woman caught the eye of casting directors and he was hired to portray a guitar player in the video for "You Wouldn't Know Love" from Cher's Heart of Stone album.
 He performed with Cher at the 1988 MTV Video Music Awards and in the controversial video for the song "If I Could Turn Back Time".

 Shelley became a member of Cher's backup band (which included Darlene Love) for the Heart of Stone Tour, performing in the US, Canada, England, Ireland and Australia and appeared with Cher on the 1989 MTV Video Music Awards and Cher Extravaganza: Live at The Mirage (1992).

 1991: The Ron Reagan Show

-In 1991, David Shelley joined the live studio band for The Ron Reagan Show, a syndicated late-night talk show addressing political issues of the day hosted by Ron Reagan, son of President Ronald Reagan.
+In 1991, Shelley joined the live studio band for The Ron Reagan Show, a syndicated late-night talk show addressing political issues of the day hosted by Ron Reagan, son of President Ronald Reagan.
 Led by D.A.
-Young who had played with Shelley in Ku De Tah, the band was called D.A. and Dr. Bombay and included Hawk Lopez, musician/actor who had joined David in the Vadim film.
+Young who had played with Shelley in Ku De Tah, the band was called D.A. and Dr. Bombay and included Hawk Lopez, musician/actor who had joined Shelley in the Vadim film.
 The music was all instrumental.

 The program was canceled after a brief run, unable to compete with the higher ratings of The Arsenio Hall Show, The Tonight Show Starring Johnny Carson, and Nightline.
 Reagan has said that Shelley and the band were "the one undeniably wonderful aspect" of the show.